Military Academy Nominations

-The United States Service Academies offer students a first rate and entirely free college education and the opportunity to receive an officer commission in the U.S. Armed Forces upon graduation.
+The United States Service Academies offer students a first-rate and entirely free college education and the opportunity to receive an officer commission in the U.S. Armed Forces upon graduation.
 Every graduate of the service academies is commissioned as a second lieutenant and serves five years of active duty.
 To enter a United States Service Academy, you must obtain a nomination from a nominating source as well as an appointment from the academy.
-A nomination does not guarantee appointment to an academy, however, no appointment can be offered without one.
+A nomination does not guarantee an appointment to an academy, however, no appointment can be offered without one.

-Congressman Buck may nominate up to ten indiyviduals for each vacant academ slot alloted to our district.
+Congressman Buck may nominate up to ten individuals for each vacant academic slot allotted to our district.

 Candidates will be evaluated using a competitive system that includes a personal interview, and a review of your application, essays, academic records, letters of recommendation, community involvement, character and leadership experience.